I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Solitary confinement is used as a form of punishment inflicted on those who break prison rules.
-In the world of corrections, it goes by many names: segregation, lockdown, isolation, the special handling unit.
-Among prison inmates, it’s known as the hotbox, the hole, the cooler, the pound.
+In the world of corrections, it goes by many names: segregation, lockdown, isolation, or the special handling unit.
+Among prison inmates, it’s known as the hotbox, the hole, the cooler, and the pound.

 In America’s supermax prisons, where the most incorrigibly violent offenders are held, solitary confinement is normal procedure for difficult-to-handle inmates.
-And, at any given time, 80,000 prisoners in the United States are in isolation.
+At any given time, 80,000 prisoners in the United States are in isolation.
 That means being held in a small cell about the size of a walk-in closet for 23 out of 24 hours.
 The only human contact is with guards and is brief.

 Life in Segregation